tommituura/game-hiscore-manager/README.md

 from github: https://github.com/codeguy/Slim .

 Then put the 'Slim' directory into the same directory as index.php.
 It should work then "just like that".
-Remember to set file access rights correctly for .htaccess and php files.
+Remember to set file access rights correctly for .htaccess, php, html, js and css files.

 ### Database connection: